elboman/proofed/README.md

 ## Validation schema

 In order to implement validation, Proofed requires you to specify a validation schema.
-It look like a JS object, and can have a nested structure. **You may not use the string notation for defining the properties**.
+It's a JS object which can have a nested structure. **You may not use the string notation for defining the properties**.
 Every validation node is defined by an array which contains the rules for validation and the default value (if needed).
 ```js
 const mySchema = {